Lab Equipment, Evidence Handling and Chain of Custody in QDE

 In a typical ink-differentiation workflow, the examiner begins with white-light reflected illumination to document the baseline appearance of the document.
 Ultraviolet examination (typically at 365 nm or 254 nm) reveals paper fluorescence and fluorescent security features; inks that absorb UV appear dark against a fluorescent paper background, while luminescent inks glow distinctly.
 Infrared reflectance (at 715 nm, 830 nm, or 1000 nm) differentiates inks by their IR absorption: many ballpoint inks absorb IR strongly and remain dark, while some gel and fountain inks become transparent at IR wavelengths, disappearing against the background and revealing any underlying text that was written first.
 Infrared luminescence examination uses a shorter excitation wavelength and captures the longer-wavelength luminescent emission, revealing specific ink dye signatures.

-ESDA has been used in several high-profile cases, including the recovery of indented writing in the Birmingham Six and Guildford Four wrongful-conviction reviews in the UK, where ESDA lifts contradicted the contemporaneous record of police notes.
+ESDA has been used in several high-profile cases, including the recovery of indented writing in the Birmingham Six wrongful-conviction review in the UK, where ESDA lifts contradicted the contemporaneous record of police notes.
 The technique is sensitive to humidity (the document must be at a standard relative humidity before examination, typically 50-55% RH, and the ESDA room should be humidity-controlled), to prior handling (oily contamination from fingerprints can mask indentations), and to prior examination methods (ninhydrin fingerprint processing permanently masks ESDA results on treated areas).

 ESDA has inherent limitations.
 It detects indentations from recent to moderately aged writing but its sensitivity decreases with document age.
 Photocopied, laser-printed, and inkjet-printed documents produce weak or no ESDA results because the printing process does not create the same paper-surface deformation as physical writing.
 The result of ESDA is a spatial pattern, not a chemical identification: the technique confirms the presence and approximate shape of indented writing, but the legibility of the recovered text depends on the depth of the indentation and the complexity of overlapping strokes.